-All information in the content of this school catalog is current and correct and is so certified as true by Mary Yoon, President and Owner (100% shareholder).
+All information in the content of this school catalog is current and correct and is so certified as true by Mary Yoon.
+President and Owner (100% shareholder).

-II GENERAL INFORMATION
+GENERAL INFORMATION

-1 HISTORY
+11 HISTORY

-LAPC was founded in 1989 as a computer training school in Los Angeles, California.
-We were granted approval in March 2002 as a degree-granting institution from the California State Bureau for Private Postsecondary and Vocational Education (BPPVE), which now operates as the California State Bureau for Private Postsecondary Education (BPPE).
-To expand the range of opportunities for conducting quality job training, we obtained federal authorization from the Immigration and Naturalization Service (INS)-now the United States Citizenship and Immigration Services (USCIS)---to enroll foreign students in 1990.
-In 1992, we began to offer English as a Second Language courses to assist foreign students and new immigrants with their English language education.
-In March 2002, LAPC became a degree-granting institution when we began offering the Associate of Occupational Studies (AOS) degree in Accounting.
+Los Angeles Pacific College (LAPC) was founded in 1989 as a computer training school in Los Angeles, California.
+We were granted approval in March 2002 as a degree-granting institution from the California State Bureau for Private Postsecondary and Vocational Education (BPPVE), which now operates as the California State

+Bureau for Private Postsecondary Education (BPPE).
+To expand the range of opportunities for conducting quality job training, we obtained federal authorization from the Immigration and Naturalization Services (INS) - now U.S. Bureau of Citizenship and Immigration Services (USCIS) - to enroll foreign students in 1990.
+In 1992, we began to offer English as a Second Language courses to assist foreign students and new immigrants in terms of their English language education.
+In March 2002, LAPC became a degreegranting institution when we began offering an Associate of Occupational Studies in Accounting.
+By 2017 two Associate of Applied Science programs were added and additional certificate programs in Computer Graphic Design and Web Software Technology.
+We received institutional distance education approval in 2021 along with our first hybrid program in the Certificate of Professional Computer Graphic Design.